cockroachlabs/ai-pr-review-workflow/eval-app/README.md

 - Backend: Kill process on port 8000: `lsof -ti:8000 | xargs kill -9`
 - Frontend: Kill process on port 5173: `lsof -ti:5173 | xargs kill -9`

+### "GitHub token not configured" error

+If you see this error when expanding review cards:

+1. Create a GitHub Personal Access Token at https://github.com/settings/tokens
+2. Select scopes: `repo` (for private repos) or `public_repo` (for public repos only)
+3. **Configure SSO** - Click "Configure SSO" next to the token
+   - Authorize for `cockroachlabs` organization
+   - Authorize for `cockroachdb` organization
+   - This is required to access private repositories in these orgs
+4. Add to `backend/.env`: `GITHUB_TOKEN=ghp_your_token_here`
+5. Restart the backend server: `make dev-backend`

+The token must be set in the **backend** `.env` file, not the frontend.

+### "404 Not Found" when expanding review cards

+If the comment loads but shows a 404 error:

+- Verify your GitHub token has SSO configured for both `cockroachlabs` and `cockroachdb` organizations
+- Go to https://github.com/settings/tokens and click "Configure SSO" next to your token
+- Make sure both organizations are authorized

 ## Common Tasks